Teradata DBQL Performance Tuning

 CASE WHEN (TotalIOCount / (HASHAMP()+1) =0 THEN 0 ELSE MaxAmpIO/(TotalIOCount / (HASHAMP()+1) END

-The Impact CPU Indicator
+The CPU Impact Indicator

 MaxAmpCPUTime * (HASHAMP()+1)

-High CPU or High IO in general
+High CPU or IO Consumption in General

-The Response Time
+The Query Response Time

 As already mentioned, the response time of a query is not a very good indicator for tuning.

 Nevertheless, the goal is, of course, to have the fastest possible queries at the end.
 Even the business user will not care how many CPU seconds a query takes.
 The result must be available at 8 o'clock in the morning.

 At the end that is all that counts.
 Therefore we should not completely disregard the average runtime.

 Armed with this set of metrics, you can now search for queries that consume the most resources on your Teradata system.
 Have fun!